 Do you want to know how older people exercise?
 Many of us get a lot less exercise as we get older.
 Chronic pain, mobility issues, and lack of energy can all make physical activity a lot harder.
-However, that doesn’t mean that we should give up on exercise later in life.
+However, that doesn’t mean we should give up on exercise later in life.
 Staying active can prevent our health from deteriorating faster.
 Everything from your joints to your heart relies on physical activity to stay healthy.
-On top of our physical health, it’s also important for our mental health to stay active.
+On top of our physical health, it’s also essential for our mental health to stay active.

 Go easy on your joints with low-impact exercises